 A Taxonomy Tree: A Bloom’s Revised Taxonomy Graphic

 If you’re a TeachThought reader, you know that thought is at the core of our content–curiosity, critical thinking, self-direction, and play among other slivers of learning.

-This is especially true as it relates to teaching, learning, and technology.
-At the point where teaching, learning, and thinking overlap sits the concept of a learning taxonomy.
-And at that the center of that overlap is Bloom’s Taxonomy, certainly the most iconic of the thinking frameworks we use today.
+This is especially true regarding teaching, learning, and technology.
+At the point where teaching, learning, and thinking overlap, the concept of a learning taxonomy is present.
+At the center of that overlap is Bloom’s Taxonomy, certainly the most iconic of the thinking frameworks we use today.

 And somewhere in that center of overlap is this graphic.
 You’ve probably seen the dozens of posts we’ve done to clarify Bloom’s–at least in form.
 We’ve shared different versions of Bloom’s taxonomy–pinwheels, iPad wheels, charts, cards, posters, power verbs, a simplified version for students, you name it.

-In terms of graphic commentary, it’s a straightforward take on Bloom’s updated taxonomy (Create on top).
-It also includes the power verbs that are so useful in writing lessons and objectives, etc. Check out Mia’s site and let her know what you think.
+Regarding graphic commentary, it’s a straightforward take on Bloom’s updated taxonomy (Create on top).
+It also includes the power verbs useful in writing lessons, objectives, etc. Check out Mia’s site and let her know what you think.

+A Taxonomy Tree: A Bloom’s Revised Taxonomy Graphic